A Turning Point of

 National D.A.R.E.
 Day is observed each year on the third Thursday of April.
 National D.A.R.E.
 Day serves as an occasion for all to celebrate the contributions and accomplishments of the Drug Abuse Resistance Education (D.A.R.E.) curriculums and program, as well as honor the students having graduated from D.A.R.E., their D.A.R.E.
 Officers, and the schools and law enforcement agencies hosting D.A.R.E.

 In 2016, National D.A.R.E.
 Day will be observed on Thursday, April 21st.
 Please join with others in the nationwide observance commemorating D.A.R.E.’s thirty-two years of service to students, parents, schools and communities.

 D.A.R.E. trains local police officers who in turn serve as a local resource in helping provide to youth education, training and skills to resist peer pressure and refrain from drug use, violence, and other high-risk behaviors.

 Let's Get Started Today

-No charge for intake packet.
+Intakes are $40.
 Intake takes anywhere from 45 to 90 minutes.
 All missed classes are charged $15; we excuse for medical reasons, court, death in the family, or military orders.
 We can’t guarantee availability in all classes.